cu-numpde/fall22-community-marisapetrusky/proposal.md

 - [X] I have installed the software- Used cmake directions for Summit
 - [X] I have run at least one example- Instructions in sparta/examples/README
-- [ ] I have run the test suite- Enabled testing claims to be built correctly, but ctest never properly built
+- [ ] I have run the test suite- Uses cmake to enable testing via ctest.
+Cmake builds without any error messages, but ctest is never built (or documentation is outdated)
 - [ ] The test suite passes

 ### Notes/concerns/risks